WeDot-Engine/WeDot-docs/src/classes/class_viewport.md

 [`bool`](class_bool.md) **gui_is_dragging** ( ) const[^const]<div id="class_viewport_method_gui_is_dragging"></div>

-Returns `true` if the viewport is currently performing a drag operation.
+Returns `true` if a drag operation is currently ongoing and where the drop action could happen in this viewport.

 Alternative to [`Node.NOTIFICATION_DRAG_BEGIN`](class_node.md#class_node_constant_notification_drag_begin) and [`Node.NOTIFICATION_DRAG_END`](class_node.md#class_node_constant_notification_drag_end) when you prefer polling the value.